Nested Symmetric Polar Codes: Introduction

+To construct polar codes for \ac{AED}, previous work focused on the scenario where a desired symmetry group is predefined.
+For example, \cite{pillet2022AEDdesign} proposes a method to iteratively refine a code design until the desired symmetries are obtained.
+A more direct methodology is proposed in \cite{ShabunovPredefinedAutomorphisms}, which is extended to rate-compatible sequences in \cite{Geiselhart2023ratecompatible}.
+However, the restriction to a predefined symmetry group limits the degrees of freedom in designing the code and almost certainly results in compromises in the error-correcting performance.
+Moreover, a construction of a family of nested polar codes suitable for \ac{AED} has not been yet proposed.
 Therefore, the goal of this paper is to construct a unified, nested sequence of rate- and length-flexible symmetric polar codes.
 Similarly to \cite{geiselhart2022graphsearch}, the algorithm is based on graph search on actual error-rate performance data.
 Our contributions are summarized as follows: \begin{itemize} \item We derive theoretical results for the nesting property of symmetric polar codes. \item We propose a novel data-driven, general design algorithm for rate-compatible polar codes based on the shortest-path algorithm, which is then extended to nested polar codes. \item As an application, the algorithm is used to construct a nested polar code design for \ac{AED}, supporting lengths $32\le N\le 256$ and a wide range of code rates. \end{itemize}